makersacademy/airport_challenge/README.md

 I completed the majority of this task without ever creating a Plane class, so that I could practice the use of doubles within my mock tests.
 This allowed me to narrow my tests down to testing the outcomes of my Airport methods without relying on external input from instances of Plane.

 After stumbling on how to implement a randomised weather system, I decided to research Modules to see if this would solve my problem.
 I created a Weather module initially, but failed to understand how an imitation could be implemented into my Airport_spec file.
-I decided to then change my Weather module into a Weather class, after-which I learned about contexts and setting before blocs to proceed my tests.
+I decided to then change my Weather module into a Weather class, after-which I learned about contexts and setting 'before' blocs to precede my tests.

 I then saw it fit to add a Plane class where I could add instance methods such as flying?, take_flight, and ground.
 I learned a valuable lesson here, that tests must be written before the implementation of code at all times, as problems can occur and spiral out of control otherwise.
 Due to this, I had to checkout an earlier git commit to begin anew and properly follow the TDD approach.
 Lesson Learned!